bguiz/blog-bguiz/src/posts/2024-12-19-marketing-funnel-applied-developer-audiences.md

 - The frequency of encountering friction points
 - The conversion rate of each touchpoint

 Simply knowing the values for metrics like these is not particularly useful.
-They become interesting when we use them to identify which areas need improvement.
-Then, implement the needed changes.
-Finally, measure them again.
-By comparing the before and after values for these metrics, you can quantify the return on investment (ROI).
+They become interesting when we (1) use them to identify which areas need improvement.
+Then, (2) implement the needed changes.
+Finally, (3) measure them again.
+By comparing the before and after values for these metrics, you can *quantify* the return on investment (ROI).
 In other words, how much did the developer journey improve?
 How much resources were needed to effect that improvement?

 Be sure to incorporate these metrics into goals planning for the DevRel team.